Home

 Here are the steps that you can follow to rectify your Aadhaar credentials.
 Please note that this process is offline.

-• There they will provide you with an Aadhaar enrollment form which you need to fill with accurate details.
+There, you will be provided with an Aadhaar enrollment form, which you need to fill out with accurate details.

-• Following this, you need to submit your form along with the necessary documents to the concerned authorities.
+Next, submit the form along with the necessary documents to the concerned authorities.

-• They will provide you with an acknowledgment slip that will contain the updated request number.
+Once done, you will be given an acknowledgment slip that will contain the updated request number.
 You can use this number to check the status of your Aadhaar update request.

 Yes, as of now, you have to pay a fee of INR 500 only if the linking is done by 30th June 2022.
 After that, the charges will be increased to INR 1000.
 Therefore, you must get the linking done at the earliest.